Rainman Technology Pty Ltd

 Introduction

-The Rainman control panel provides a remote control capability for any installed AC or 12VDC electric Rainman watermaker.
+The Rainman control panel provides a remote control capability for any installed AC or DC electric Rainman watermaker.
 This manual guides the installer through the control panel installation and provides details on how it affects use of the watermaker.
 It can be used for either brand new Rainman watermaker installations, or for retrofitting the control panel to existing installs.

 This guide supplements the general operation, installation and autoflush manuals.
 It is highly recommended that you study this entire manual before planning and executing your control panel installation.